Abronia mitchelli

-Abronia mitchelli, Mitchell's arboreal alligator lizard, is a species of arboreal alligator lizard in the family Anguidae.
-The species, which was originally described in 1982 by Jonathan A. Campbell, is endemic to southwestern Mexico.
+Abronia mitchelli, also known commonly as Mitchell's arboreal alligator lizard and escorpión arborícola de Mitchell in Mexican Spanish, is a species of arboreal alligator lizard in the family Anguidae.
+The species, which was originally described in 1982 by Jonathan A. Campbell, is native to southwestern Mexico.

 Etymology

 The specific name, mitchelli, is in honor of American herpetologist Lyndon A. Mitchell.

 Geographic range

-A. mitchelli is found in the Mexican state of Oaxaca.
+Abronia mitchelli is found in the Mexican state of Oaxaca.

 Habitat

-The natural habitat of A. mitchelli is cloud forest at an altitude of 2,750 m.
+The natural habitat of Abronia mitchelli is cloud forest at an altitude of 2,750 m.